Clothes, CVs, Careers, Coaching, and Confidence

 As our lives change and evolve, so does our wardrobe.

-Loulou recommends looking in your own closet so you know what you have you have, before trying to work out what’s missing.
-She never insists on a complete overhaul – as it’s rarely practical, affordable or necessary.
+Loulou recommends looking in your closet to see what you have before trying to figure out what’s missing.
+She never insists on a complete overhaul, as it’s rarely practical, affordable, or necessary.

-And when it comes to shopping, retail therapy may be fun but can also be a quick fix.
-Instead, Loulou works with you to edit what you have and buy only what you really need.
+Retail therapy may be fun, but it's not much more than a quick fix.
+Instead, Loulou works with you to edit what you have and buy only what you need.

-Old clothes hold memories and associations with the past, which makes them a great starting point to see how you and your life have changed and get a clearer sense of direction.
-When you’ve agreed on what image looks and feels right for you now, Loulou will help you to refresh your wardrobe and write that shopping list.
+Old clothes hold memories and associations with the past, which makes them a great starting point for assessing how you and your life have changed and gaining a clearer sense of direction.
+When you’ve agreed on what image looks and feels right for you now, Loulou will help you refresh your wardrobe and write that shopping list.

 CVs and careers

 I can tell just as much about a person from their CV as Loulou can from their wardrobe.
-The way you write your CV and how you talk it through speaks volumes.
+The way you write your CV and how you discuss it speak volumes.

-It’s a bit like that out-dated wardrobe, there are always things that shouldn’t be there and key pieces that are missing.
+It’s a bit like that outdated wardrobe.
+There are always things that shouldn’t be there and key pieces that are missing.
 And when it comes to your interview technique, that’s a bit like styling.
-I help people to tell their career history in an interesting and engaging way, under the banner of marketing and pitching.
+I help people tell their career histories in an interesting and engaging way under the banner of marketing and pitching.

 Coaching